-- A) The Water Supply Program implements the Statewide Water Supply Initiative (SWSI), supports the ongoing implementation of the Colorado Water for the 21st Century Act, and is involved in a collaborative effort to produce the Colorado Water Plan.
+A) The Water Supply Program implements the Statewide Water Supply Initiative (SWSI), supports the ongoing implementation of the Colorado Water for the 21st Century Act, and recently completed the first version of Colorado's Water Plan through a collaborative effort.
 The mission is to plan Colorado's water supply future to help maintain adequate water supplies for Colorado's citizens, industry, agriculture, and the environment.
-To do this, the Program provides tools, products, and programs that support local basin planning and state water supply planning, as well as implementing projects and methods to help meet the state's consumptive and nonconsumptive water supply needs. - The Water Supply Program is funded primarily from the CWCB Water Project Loan Program, which manages the Colorado Water Conservation Board Construction Fund and the Severance Tax Perpetual Base Account.
-Additionally, the Water Supply Program also receives funding from the Water Supply Reserve Account and the Interbasin Compact Committee Operating Fund, both of which receives revenues from the Operational Account of the Severance Tax Trust Fund.
-The principal and interest from CWCB's Water Project Loan Program, combined with annual Mineral Lease and Severance Tax revenues, fund all of CWCB's operating expenses, while also providing loan and grant funds to water entities that are seeking funding assistance to construct various raw water projects that are beneficial to the state. - B) The Water Efficiency Program promotes water use efficiency by providing public information as well as technical and financial assistance for water conservation planning.
+To do this, the Program provides tools, products, and programs that support local basin planning and state water supply planning, as well as implementing projects and methods to help meet the state's consumptive and nonconsumptive water supply needs.
+Current efforts involve updating SWSI and implementing various aspects of Colorado's Water Plan strategically targeted at its measurable objectives, critical goals, and actions.

+The Water Supply Program is funded primarily from the CWCB Water Project Loan Program, which manages the Colorado Water Conservation Board Construction Fund and the Severance Tax Perpetual Base Fund.
+Additionally, the Water Supply Program also receives funding from the Interbasin Compact Committee Operating Fund and supports the Water Supply Reserve Fund grant process, both of which receive revenue from the Operational Account of the Severance Tax Trust Fund.
+The principal and interest from CWCB's Water Project Loan Program, combined with annual Mineral Lease and Severance Tax revenues, fund all of CWCB's operating expenses, while also providing loan and grant funds to water entities that are seeking funding assistance to construct various raw water projects that are beneficial to the state.

+B) The Water Efficiency Program promotes water use efficiency by providing public information as well as technical and financial assistance for water conservation planning.
 Drought planning is promoted by encouraging and assisting communities to prepare and implement drought mitigation plans and by monitoring drought impacts and informing the public, media, and state officials.
 The Program provides financial and technical assistance for local drought mitigation planning and coordinates CWCB's initiatives and programs related to climate change and water adaptation.
-In addition, the Water Efficiency Program ensures that all covered entities retail water providers who sell 2,000 acre feet or more of water annually are in compliance with Colorado's Water Conservation Act of 2004 (H.B.
+In addition, the Water Efficiency Program ensures that all covered entities - retail water providers who sell 2,000 acre feet or more of water annually - are in compliance with Colorado's Water Conservation Act of 2004 (H.B.
 04-1365) by having a water efficiency plan on file with the state that has been approved by the CWCB.
 The CWCB provides technical assistance and grant money to covered entities seeking to develop or update water conservation plans.
 In addition, the Act requires that covered entities submit a new or revised plan prior to the CWCB Board's approval of new loan funds.